-The qualification gives learners the knowledge, understanding and skills that underpin the business sector that will prepare them for further study or training.
-This includes the opportunity for learners to choose two units from a selection of options to supplement the mandatory units which reflect the key topics in business:
+The qualification provides the knowledge, understanding and skills that allow learners to gain business sector experience that will prepare them for further study or training.
+This includes the opportunity to choose two units from a selection of options to supplement the mandatory units which reflect the key topics in business.